 b.
 Some of the key market players include Pharmaceutical Product Development, LLC (PPD); Quintiles; ICON Plc; Parexel International; American Preclinical Services, LLC; Covance Inc.; Theorem Clinical research; WuXi AppTec, Inc.; inVentiv Health; Evotec (US), Inc.; and Charles River Laboratories.

 b.
-North America dominated the in vivo CRO market with a share of 49.8% in 2021.
-This is attributable to the availability of funding and grants from government organizations such as the National Institute of Health (NIH) to foster research activities.
+North America dominated the in vivo CRO market with a share of 50.0% in 2024.
+This can be attributed to the presence of technologically advanced Contract Research Organizations (CROs) and the increasing number of grants provided by government organizations to foster research activities.

 NEED A CUSTOM REPORT?